Key takeaways:

 Not all extensions are equally trusted.
 Before choosing an uncommon extension, check if a similar domain with a different TLD already exists with low-quality content—this association could damage your brand.

-To wrap it up, .com remains the safest choice for broad appeal, but alternative extensions can work well when chosen strategically.
+To wrap it up, .com remains the most popular choice for broad appeal, but alternative extensions can work well when chosen strategically.

 Premium vs. regular domain: Which one to buy?